How to Boost Student Engagement in Virtual Classes

 The physical layout of a classroom signals to students that learning happens there.
 Virtual classrooms need similar environmental cues to prime students for engagement.
 This starts with intentional design of your digital space and consistent routines that signal focus time.

 Begin each session the same way—perhaps with a brief greeting period where you personally welcome students as they arrive, or a quick warm-up activity that transitions them from whatever they were doing before class.
-Research from the Learning House shows that consistent opening routines in online courses increase student participation rates by approximately 23%.
-This predictability reduces cognitive load and helps students shift into learning mode.
+In my experience teaching online graduate courses for over five years, I’ve found that predictable beginnings help students mentally transition into learning mode.

 Your visual presentation matters enormously.
 When you’re teaching synchronously, reduce visual clutter on your screen and establish a clean, professional backdrop.
 Use the active speaker layout rather than gallery view when presenting, as this mirrors the focused attention of a physical classroom.
 When using slides, keep text minimal and visuals dominant—your students are already processing the cognitive load of navigating a digital interface.